axeldima10/axeldima10.github.io/content/en/home/hero-welcome.md

 ---

 Welcome to my website.
-I’m Axel, a software engineer.
-You can get to know me by reading the About section.
+I’m Axel, a Junior Data scientist and developper | WordPress Freelancer.
+To know more about me, read the About section.
 Let’s get in touch on LinkedIn or E-mail !